sleede/fab-manager/doc/development_readme.md

 ElasticSearch is a powerful search engine based on Apache Lucene combined with a NoSQL database used as a cache to index data and quickly process complex requests on it.

-In FabManager, it is used for the admin's statistics module.
+In FabManager, it is used for the administrator's statistics module.

 The organisation if the data in the ElasticSearch database is documented in [elasticsearch.md](elasticsearch.md)

 <a name="rebuild-stats"></a>
 ### Rebuild statistics

-Every nights, the statistics for the day that just ended are built automatically at 01:00 (AM) and stored in ElasticSearch.
+Every night, the statistics for the day that just ended are built automatically at 01:00 (AM) and stored in ElasticSearch.
 See [schedule.yml](config/schedule.yml) to modify this behavior.
-If the scheduled task wasn't executed for any reason (eg. you are in a dev environment and your computer was turned off at 1 AM), you can force the statistics data generation in ElasticSearch, running the following command.
+If the scheduled task wasn't executed for any reason (e.g. you are in a dev environment, and your computer was turned off at 1 AM), you can force the statistics data generation in ElasticSearch, running the following command.

 ```bash
 # Here for the 50 last days